What is a Home Theatre Power Manager

 Single pulse energy dissipation: 2025 Joules.
 Response time: 1 ns.
 Automatic voltage monitoring (AVM).

-It is one of the best for all occasions and has various equipment.
-It has nine sockets per output with filtering and protection.
-Exclusive Automatic Voltage Monitoring (AVM).
-Linear Level 3 Filtration (2 Total Isolated banks) with Dedicated High Current Outlet Bank (4 Outlets).
+It is best for all occasions and has various equipment.
+Has nine sockets per output with filtering and protection—exclusive Automatic Voltage Monitoring (AVM).

 It has a USB port for charging mobile devices and a 15-amp circuit breaker.
 Response Time is 1ns.
 A lifetime warranty is available.
 Single-pulse energy Dissipation is 1575 Joules.